Damianjacob/CI-MS2-fun-Quiz/README.md

 - Grids: The grid's content in both the category area and the quiz area were not behaving as i expected, with the single elements going in a different order than i wanted.
 I resolved this by specifying the row and column of these elements where necessary.
 - In order to check if the user is not submitting the same answer twice, i created two variables: timesAnswerChecked, which measures how many times the user checked an answer and questionArrayIndex, which is assigned to a function that returns the index of the current question in the current answer array.
 They were supposed to be equal, and if they weren't an error message would display, but instead the error message would display always.
 After a while i realised that there was a simple reason: the index variable would always be larger by 1 because timesAnswerChecked only increased AFTER clicking on the "check answer" button.
 The simple solution was to check whether timesAnswerChecked was equal to the index minus 1.
+- At the very end i noticed that after finishing a category and clicking on a new one would not change the answer options but only the question.
+The cause was the variable categoryTitle, so i deleted that variable and wrote it's value in most instances where i had used that variable.

 ## Deployment
 The site was deployed to Github pages.
 See the live link: https://damianjacob.github.io/CI-MS2-fun-Quiz/index.html